NHS care backlog grows to 6.1 million, amid record A&E wait times

 A record 6.1 million people are now waiting for NHS care as the number of people waiting more than 12 hours in A&E hits a new high.

-Latest NHS data shows in December the number of people on the NHS’ waiting list hit a new high as those waiting more than a year for surgery increased to 310,813, up from 306, 966 in November.
+The latest NHS data shows in December 2021 the number of people on the NHS’ waiting list hit a new high as those waiting more than a year for surgery increased to 310,813, up from 306, 966 in November.

+Patients waiting for more than two years for care, which the government has promised will end by July 2022, has increased for another month from 18,585 in November to 20,065 in December.

 A record 16,558 people had to wait more than 12 hours in A&E departments in England in January from a decision to admit to actually being admitted.
 The figure is up from 12,986 in December and is the highest for any calendar month since records began in August 2010.